What's Included: Up to date on Vaccinations

-Morkies can be prone to skin problems, which is why it's necessary to give your dog a bath about every month or so with a mild shampoo specifically formulated for dogs.
+Morkies can be prone to skin problems, which is why it's necessary to give your dog a bath with a mild shampoo specifically formulated for dogs about once a month or so.
 (Don't bathe more often than this, as your dog's delicate skin could become dry and irritated.)

-In addition, Morkie puppies are the perfect hypoallergenic dog, as they generally don’t shed.
-However, they will need regular trims and regular brushing.
+In addition, Morkies are a good choice for people with allergies, as the perfect hypoallergenic dog.
+While they don’t shed, they will need regular trims and frequent brushing.
 Some pet owners prefer to have their dogs' coats closely clipped every few months, instead of maintaining long hair that will need to be carefully brushed on a daily basis to avoid tangles.